 Terracotta pots, with their porous nature, are a timeless favorite for gardeners who prioritize plant health, and a soft yellow terracotta can offer a warm, rustic charm.

-- Pros: The unglazed, porous nature of terracotta allows excellent air circulation to the roots and helps prevent overwatering by wicking away excess moisture [cite: 5, search 4].
+- Pros: The unglazed, porous nature of terracotta allows excellent air circulation to the roots and helps prevent overwatering by wicking away excess moisture.
 This breathability is a natural safeguard against root rot, especially for plants that prefer drier conditions.

 - Cons: Terracotta dries out faster than other materials, requiring more frequent watering, especially in warm climates.
 They are also heavy and can be fragile.